jowo-io/next-auth-nostr-provider/README.md

 If your app uses the App Router, see the [examples/app-router/](https://github.com/jowo-io/next-auth-lightning-provider/tree/main/examples/app-router/) app.

-If your app uses the Pages Router, see any of the other [examples/](https://github.com/jowo-io/next-auth-lightning-provider/tree/main/examples/) apps.
+If your app uses the Pages Router, see the other apps in the [examples/](https://github.com/jowo-io/next-auth-lightning-provider/tree/main/examples/) folder.

 # Examples